markwsilliman/liatris-org/about.md

 [Contact information is available on my GitHub page](https://github.com/markwsilliman)

-***Full transparency:** I don’t profit from TurtleBot sales nor did I get paid to create this content.*
+***Full transparency:** I don’t profit from the sale of any hardware listed in these articles nor did I get paid to create this content.*

 ## List of Contributors